The strong CP problem, general covariance, and horizons: Discussion

 The mechanism described here could be valid, however, even if general covariance is broken by quantum effects.
 For instance, it could arise dynamically in a cosmological scenario.
 In a ``long'' high cosmological constant phase in the early universe, natural in the slow-roll inflation scenario \cite{weinbergcosmo}, the topological sector of the QCD vacuum would have time to decohere if this phase is also deconfined (either due to temperature of a dS constant above $T_c$).
 Afterwards, the decohered $\theta=0$ state would be ``locked'', since long wavelength colored perturbations which cause tunneling would be below the confinement mass gap.
 Such a dynamical non-perturbative QFT problem is of course well outside this work's scope, but qualitatively this scenario might be implementable.

 An obvious drawback of the explanation presented here is its lack of falsifiability.
 Unlike with more traditional mechanisms of the resolution of the $\theta$ problem, we do not predict new particles, and is founded on a fundamental modification of the quantum field theory vacuum state \cite{gtholo} that in turn generally does not produce verifiable predictions.
 However, one might be able to experimentally test our model with analogue systems.
-Provided a fluid with internal symmetries exhibiting topological properties similar to Yang-Mills theory is found (for example a fluid with polarization \cite{montenegro}), one might be able to put this fluid in Minkowski and de-Sitter configurations \cite{mosna}.
+Provided a fluid with internal symmetries exhibiting topological properties similar to Yang-Mills theory is found (for example a fluid with polarization \cite{spinhydro}), one might be able to put this fluid in Minkowski and de-Sitter configurations \cite{mosna}.
 An effective $\theta$ term could then appear in the former and disappear in the latter, decohered by Hawking sound.
 The violation of unitarity that we believe is implicit in the structure of spacetime would here arise out of the fluid dynamics limit.
+In this regard,the impossibility of relativistic local equilibrium in ``polymeric fluids'' where spin and vorticity are not parallel at thermal equilibrium, pointed out in \cite{spinhydro} is a useful analogy, as in this system local equilibrium is impossible because of topologically constrained local Goldstone modes.
+If the reasoning in this paper is broadly correct, we would predict that no topological insulators are possible which are also perfect liquids.
+As far as we know this is indeed the case to date.

 Since the effect suggested here involves integrating out infrared degrees of freedom, there might be a parallel to non-perturbative renormalization group approaches, investigated elsewhere \cite{rggroup} and motivated by the analogy between renormalization group scheme independence and general covariance \cite{polch,schafer}.
 In both cases, the approach does not rely on new physics, but rather on making sure the underlying theory's local physics is insensitive to unobserved infrared perturbations.